Explore This Program

 A type of hiatal hernia where the stomach pushes through the diaphragm alongside the esophagus to lie in the chest.

-Mass General is consistently ranked among the best hospitals in the country by U.S. News & World Report.
+Mass General is consistently recognized as a top hospital in the nation by U.S. News & World Report.
 Our surgeons have achieved a number of landmark milestones in treating gastroesophageal conditions, and they are accustomed to seeing both local and international patients with various medical conditions.
 They are among the few in the country who can treat cancers of the stomach and esophagus in a completely minimally invasive manner.
 Our surgeons are accomplished researchers who are at the forefront of the latest surgical and medical innovations, sharing knowledge and expertise to more quickly develop procedures that can dramatically improve their patients’ quality of life.

 Easy Access for Patients & Referring Physicians